mohitpoonia/PythonPracticals/README.md

 distance between any two point objects.
 11. Write a function that prints a dictionary where the keys are numbers between 1 and 5 and the values are cubes of the keys.
+12. Consider a tuple t1=(1, 2, 5, 7, 9, 2, 4, 6, 8, 10).
+WAP to perform following operations:
+- Print half the values of the tuple in one line and the other half in the next line.
+- Print another tuple whose values are even numbers in the given tuple.
+- Concatenate a tuple t2=(11,13,15) with t1.
+- Return maximum and minimum value from this tuple